What is Utovlan?

 - Stop taking the tablets.
 Your period should begin within 3 days.
 If it doesn’t, seek medical advice.

 Can I take Utovlan and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while using any prescription medications.
+Our online Doctors generally do not recommend drinking alcohol while using any prescription medications.
 In the case of Utovlan pills there are no specific warnings against drinking alcohol in moderation.
 There is no evidence that alcohol will reduce the efficacy of the active ingredient norethisterone or cause unpleasant side effects.